Introduction

 Impact:

-• User Experience: This issue can be particularly frustrating for audiophiles who expect precise and accurate sound reproduction.
+User experience: Such a defect can be very irritating for audiophiles who expect accurate and precise sound reproduction.

 Possible Solutions: